Download EWG's Healthy Living AppClose

 Mineral sunscreens are made with zinc oxide and titanium dioxide, usually in the form of nanoparticles.

-Mineral sunscreen usually rate better than chemical sunscreens for safety in our database.
+Mineral sunscreens usually rate better than chemical sunscreens for safety in the EWG database.
 However, it is important that manufacturers use forms of minerals that are coated with inert chemicals to reduce photoactivity.
 If they don’t, users could suffer skin damage.
 To date, no such problems have been reported.

 The FDA should set guidelines and place restrictions on zinc and titanium sunscreens to minimize the risks to sunscreen users and maximize these products’ sun protection.
 Our detailed analysis of nanoparticles in sunscreens is here.

-The FDA is also considering the approval of another European sunscreen ingredient 4-methylbenzylidine camphor that may disrupt the hormone system, according to laboratory studies.
-Europe recently deemed another sunscreen chemical and hormone disruptor, 3-Benzylidene camphor (Mexoryl SD), to be unsafe in sunscreens (SCCS 2013b).
-EWG recommends that FDA launch a more thorough investigation of the safety of ingredients currently in use, and those proposed for inclusion in U.S. sunscreens to ensure that none of them damage skin or cause other toxic effects in consumers.
+EWG recommends that the FDA launch a more thorough investigation of the safety of all ingredients currently in sunscreens to ensure that none of them damage skin or cause other toxic effects in consumers.